Child Car Restraints

-- Forward facing restraint with a five point internal harness forward facing convertible restraint with a five point internal harness, or a combination restraint used with a five point internal harness.
+- Forward facing restraint with an inbuilt harness - forward facing convertible restraint or a suitable combination restraint.

 4 - 7 years

-- Booster seat with a lap sash seat belt or h-harness
+- Booster seat with a lap sash seat belt or a child safety harness, or

-- Combination restraint used in a booster seat mode
+- Suitable combination restraint used in a booster seat mode.

 |Child Car Restraint Fitting Information Line|